-As the story goes, sole representative from both the Dutch and French sides were selected and made to stand back-to-back in some extreme point of the island.
+As the story goes, the sole representatives from both the Dutch and French sides were selected and made to stand back-to-back in some extreme point of the island.
 They were then made to walk in opposite directions along the coast.
 At the spot where they met, both sides agreed that a horizontal line would be drawn setting the border.

 Looking at a map of St. Maarten/St. Martin, you might surmise that the French rep had a head start, cheated by running, or was more physically fit than his Dutch counterpart.
 (French St. Martin is a good five square miles larger than the Dutch side.)